 Questions on policy can be directed to PESB at firstname.lastname@example.org.

 Providers offer field-based learning experiences and formalized clinical practice experiences for candidates to develop and demonstrate the knowledge and skills needed for their role.
 Programs often work with their candidates and partner school districts to develop plans for meeting required clinical practice hours, including student teaching and administrator internships.

-PESB has filed emergency rule allowing educator preparation programs to review a candidate’s course work, field experience, work experience, and alternative learning experience.
+PESB has filed rule (PDF) allowing educator preparation programs to review a candidate’s course work, field experience, work experience, and alternative learning experience.
 Based on this review, the preparation program may then waive or reduce in length the clinical practice and course work if they determine the candidate has the required knowledge and skills.
-This WAC amendment is effective immediately, and will remain in place through June 30 of 2021.
+This WAC amendment will remain in place through June 30 of 2023.

 Clinical practice must take place in an educational setting.
 What options are considered an educational setting?

 - Clinical practice can take place in educational settings through remote instruction, online learning, at alternate locations, or as part of an extended school year or school day.